 30. Bittorens how it works (great video which shows you visually how this works)

-Contact a Software Compliance & Licensing Law Firm
+Contact a Software Compliance & Technology Law Firm

 1. We can help copyright holders protect and assert their copyrights (possible contingency fee collection programs available for software publishers and creative artists)